Hardware startups: a journey from prototype to mass production

 What’s more, you may find a side company, that on your behalf will hold a tender among potential general contractors and offer an adequate list of partners with a detailed description of all the pros and cons of your cooperation.

 After successfully choosing the contractor, there comes a stage of pre-production.
 It’s important to protect your intellectual property (IP) throughout the manufacturing process.
 If you are concerned about sensitive IP, you should get a signed non-disclosure agreement (NDA).
 Make sure that your contractor doesn’t have access to your entire hardware and software design data.
 The result of the pre-production stage must be a "golden sample" — a product that fully meets all requirements or the perfect example of each unit produced in the future.

 And here we are—the production of your first batch has started, and the first inspection of the assembly line is taking place.
 If any errors are detected, your should take measures to eliminate them.
 In the end, your mass production will be launched with a controlled defect rate and no "surprises" in the future.

 All in all, remember to select a manufacturer carefully, test your design on being 100% compilable with mass production requirements, and come through all the production stages attentively controlling each iteration.
-If you have any questions left, feel free to contact Vitaly and ask him for advice.
+If you have any questions left, feel free to contact us.
 We wish you successful hardware projects for the development of your business!